-Hey friends, have I got a handcrafted ornament you’re going to love today!
+Hi friends, have I got a handcrafted ornament you’re going to love!
 It’s super quick, super easy, and super cute – can’t beat that, can you?
-And it goes with any other book page or music sheet decorations you might have made (like these book page rosettes, balls, and paper chains, or music sheet wreath, decoupage sign and coasters).
-In other words – we’ve got a theme goin’ on.
+And it goes with all other book page or music sheet decorations you might have made (like these book page rosettes, balls, and paper chains, or music sheet wreath, decoupage sign and coasters).
+Nothing like a good theme, right?

 - Old books or music sheets (make copies if you don’t want to use actual books)

-- Various paper punches which produce 1/2-inch to 1-inch punches (any smaller and you don’t really see that they’re book pages; bigger than 1″ are harder to insert)
+- 1/2-inch t0 1-inch paper punches (any smaller and you don’t really see that they’re book pages; bigger than 1″ are harder to insert).
+I used a star punch and a snowflake punch.

 - Jute twine or desired hanger